Floodlight

 A floodlight is a broad-beamed, high-intensity artificial light.
-They are often used to illuminate outdoor playing fields while an outdoor sports event is being held during low-light conditions.
+It can provide functional area lighting for travel-ways, parking, entrances, work areas, and sporting venues to enable visibility adequate for safe task performance, ornamental lighting for advertising, façades, monuments, or support perimeter security.
+Floodlights are often used to illuminate outdoor playing fields while an outdoor sports event is being held during low-light conditions.
 More focused kinds are often used as a stage lighting instrument in live performances such as concerts and plays.